Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Introduction

 \section{Introduction}

 The study and characterization of asteroid regolith---the unconsolidated, heterogeneous, rocky material covering the surface of planetary bodies \citep{Shoemaker_etal69}---is an important part of understanding the processes and evolution of airless bodies of the Solar System.
 Generally speaking, asteroid surfaces evolve from poorly-sorted, blocky mixtures to well-sorted fine-grained regolith \citep{Horz_etal20}.
-Thermal inertia, $\Gamma$, is a thermophysical property that can be used to make an estimate of asteroid regolith grain sizes, as bare rock surfaces have higher values of $\Gamma \sim 1500$--$2500 \J \meter^{-2} \K^{-1} \second^{-1/2}$ \citep{Jakosky86,Bandfield_etal11}.
-Although some meteorites have relatively low thermal inertia \citep[$\Gamma \sim 1000 \J \meter^{-2} \K^{-1} \second^{-1/2}$;][]{Opeil_etal10,Opeil_etal20}, smaller values are generally interpreted to indicate smaller particle sizes.
-The bulk thermal inertia of a surface can be expressed as $\Gamma = \sqrt{k_\mathit{eff} \rho_\mathit{grain} c_s (1-\phi})$ in which $k_\mathit{eff}$ is the effective thermal conductivity of the regolith, $\rho_\mathit{grain}$ is the density of a rock with no void spaces, $c_s$ is the specific heat capacity of the material, and the regolith porosity, $\phi$, is explicitly accounted for.
+Thermal inertia, $\Gamma$, is a thermophysical property that can be used to characterize asteroid regolith.
+Thermal inertias lower than that of bare rock \citep[$\Gamma \sim 1500$--$2500 \J \meter^{-2} \K^{-1} \second^{-1/2}$][]{Jakosky86,Bandfield_etal11} indicate the presence of regolith, with lower values signaling a finer-grained surface.
+Although some meteorites have measured thermal inertia lower than this \citep[$\Gamma \sim 1000 \J \meter^{-2} \K^{-1} \second^{-1/2}$;][]{Opeil_etal10,Opeil_etal20}, the range of many asteroid thermal inertias \citep[$< 150 \J \meter^{-2} \K^{-1} \second^{-1/2}$][]{MacLennan+Emery21} is significantly lower.
+The bulk thermal inertia can be expressed as $\Gamma = \sqrt{k_\mathit{eff} \rho_\mathit{grain} c_s (1-\phi})$ in which $k_\mathit{eff}$ is the effective thermal conductivity of the regolith, $\rho_\mathit{grain}$ is the density of a rock with no void spaces, $c_s$ is the specific heat capacity of the material, and the regolith porosity, $\phi$, is explicitly accounted for.
 Some mechanisms have been suggested as the primary drivers of regolith mechanical weathering on airless bodies: meteoroid impacts and thermal cycling.